Dian Farmer Learning To Grow Our Own Food

 What You Need To Do:

-1. Mix 2 tablespoons mild liquid soap for every 1 gallon of water in spray bottle.
+1. First step mix 2 tablespoons mild liquid soap for every 1 gallon of water in spray bottle.

 2. Spray the mixture on the affected plants.
 Use it about every 7 days until the problem is resolved.
-Always try a spot test to see how your plant responds.
+Always try a spot test to see how your entire plant will respond.

-Neem oil is a natural and organic product which is effective in controlling and eliminating common houseplant pests.
-It works by messing with the brains of the pests so they stop eating, mating, reproducing, and they’ll eventually die off.
+Neem oil is a natural and organic product like diatomaceous earth, which effectively controls and eliminates common houseplant pests.
+It works by messing with the brains of the plant pests, so they stop eating, mating, reproducing, and they’ll eventually die off.
+This will help you keep up new growth and get rid of serious infestations.

 What You Need: